David Odell

-David Odell (born July 8, 1943) is an American screenwriter and film director.
+David Bingham Odell (July 8, 1943 – August 27, 2026) was an American screenwriter and film director.

 Odell was nominated in 1980 for an Emmy for Outstanding Writing in a Variety or Music Program for The Muppet Show alongside Jim Henson, Don Hinkley, and Jerry Juhl.
 He won the award the following year with co-nominees Jerry Juhl and Chris Langham.

+Odell died in Santa Monica, California on August 27, 2026, at the age of 83.